PM Kobakhidze: GD is “clearly pro-European

 The PM claimed that the GD government was “the strongest guarantee for peace, but also the development of this country.”

 Irakli Kobakhidze reiterated GD’s narrative that the elections were a choice between peace and war.
-He credited the GD government for Georgia’s development, saying: “Without proper figures, Georgia will not be accepted as a full member of the European .”
+He credited the GD government for Georgia’s development, saying: “Without proper figures, Georgia will not be accepted as a full member of the European Union.”

 The GD says it plans to separate the Sports Ministry after elections